Financial-Times/ft-origami/docs/component-types/web-services.md

 ### Naming conventions

-Web services source code repositories should be named using a short descriptive one-word term, suffixed with `-service`.
+Web services source code repositories should be named using a short descriptive term (hypenated when appropriate), suffixed with `-service`.
 The service hostname should drop the suffix.
 Examples:

 <table class='table'>
 <tr><th>Repo name</th><th>Host name</th></tr>